Chorus/Chorus-Documentation/docs/claims-overview.md

 |Period Start |The Service Start Date of the earliest claim line.
 |Period End |The Service End Date of the latest claim line.
 |Total Billed |	The amount billed in this claim.
 This is the sum of the billed amount for each service line in the claim.
-|Expected Price List |A lookup to the [Price List](/Remits/Setup/Price-List) detailing the allowed (expected) price per service, based on your organization's contracted rates with the payer.
+|Expected Price List |A lookup to the [Price List](/Remits/Setup/Price-List) detailing the allowed (expected) price per service, based on your organization's contracted rates with the payor.
-|Payer | A lookup to the the insurer who has adjudicated this claim.
+|Payor | A lookup to the the insurer who has adjudicated this claim.
 |Provider |A lookup to the the individual or agency that provided the services in this claim.
 |Patient |A lookup to the patient to whom the services in this claim were rendered.
 |Coverage |A lookup to the patient's insurance policy applicable in this claim's reimbursement.